jimbojw/corridor/README.md

 });
 ```

-corridor uses the same `name` and `data-opts` attributes to determine where data values should be inserted.
+corridor uses the same `name` and `data-*` attributes to determine where data values should be inserted.

 ## corridor API